 The Cannon Hill Office Trust (Scheme) is a registered managed investment scheme under the Corporations Act 2001 (Act).
-The financial statements of the Scheme are for the year ended 30 June 2023.
+The financial statements of the Scheme are for the year ended 30 June 2022.
 The Scheme is a for-profit entity.

-As stipulated under the Scheme's Constitution, the life of the Scheme is 5 years from the anniversary of the purchase date of the Scheme's investment property (however, the life of the Scheme can be extended beyond 5 years in accordance with the provisions of the Scheme's Constitution).
+As stipulated under the Scheme's constitution, the life of the Scheme is 5 years from the anniversary of the purchase date of the Scheme's investment property (however, the life of the Scheme can be extended beyond 5 years in accordance with the provisions of the Scheme's Constitution).
 The termination date for this Scheme is 8 September 2022.
-Trilogy Funds Management Limited (Responsible Entity), as permitted under the Constitution, has elected to extend the term for a further two years to 8 September 2024.
+Trilogy Funds Management Limited (Responsible Entity), as permitted under the Constitution, has elected to extend the term for a further two years from the existing date of 8 September 2022.